5G-ERA/middleware/docs/Tutorials/Deploying the netapp.md

 ## Deployment of Network Application to the Middleware

- In this section, we will learn how to deploy network application to the Middleware system.
+In this section, we will learn how to deploy a Network Application to the Middleware system.
 Essentially, this is the execution of a robotics tasks that has been previously onboarded.
 So, for the deployment of a network application, the taskid containing the app to be deployed is neccesary.
-Follow the tutorial [here](https://github.com/5G-ERA/middleware/blob/main/docs/User/Onboarding/Task.md) for onboarding a task if you havent done so.
+Follow the tutorial [here](https://github.com/5G-ERA/middleware/blob/main/docs/User/Onboarding/Network%20Application%20Onboarding.md) for onboarding of a `Task` if you havent done so.

 ## Step 1:  Configuration of the preferred REST API Client